 Life insurance might be better if you leave money to your beneficiaries.
 You don’t have to take a medical examination in some cases.
 Instead, shop and compare life insurance policies to see how much they cost you each month.
 Coverage starts at $9.37 per month.

-Annuity Inheritance Payout Options
+Annuity Payout Options For Beneficiaries

 If you inherit an annuity, you have four ways to get the money.